-We have audited the accompanying financial statements of NATIONAL BANK OF KUWAIT -EGYPT (S.A.E), represented in the balance sheet as of 31 December 2015, and the related statements of income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have performed a limited review for the accompanying interim financial statements of NATIONAL BANK OF KUWAIT - EGYPT(S.A.E) as of March 31, 2016 which comprise the statement of financial position as of March 31, 2016 and the related statements of income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these separate interim financial statements and basis of recognition and measurement in accordance with the Central Bank of Egypt's rules issued on December 16, 2008, its explanatory instructions and the prevailing Egyptian laws.
+Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.

-Management's Responsibility for the Financial Statements

-These financial statements are the responsibility of the Bank's management, as management is responsible for the preparation and fair presentation of the financial statements in accordance with the Central Bank of Egypt's rules pertaining to the preparation and presentation of the financial statements issued on 16 December 2008 and in light of the prevailing Egyptian laws.
-This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-This responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.